rukeshsg/Serenity-Mental-Health-Chatbot/README.md

 # 🌿 Serenity – AI Mental Health Chatbot

-**Serenity** is an AI-powered mental health support chatbot designed to provide safe, empathetic, and real-time conversations.
-It helps users reflect, manage stress, and seek support in a calm and private environment.
+**Serenity** is an AI-powered mental health support chatbot that provides safe, empathetic, and real-time conversations.
+It helps users manage stress, reflect on emotions, and access support in a private environment.

+The system integrates a BiLSTM-based intent model, crisis detection, and safety mechanisms to ensure responsible and supportive interactions.
+It features a modern UI for real-time communication and personalized user experience.
 ---

 ## 🌐 Live Demo